numbas/editor-docs/source/jme-reference.rst

     **Examples**: ``html("<div>things</div>")``

+    See functions related to :ref:`jme-fns-html`.

 .. data:: expression

     A JME sub-expression.
     Sub-expressions can be simplified, rearranged, pattern-matched, or evaluated using given values for their free variables.

+    See functions related to :ref:`jme-fns-subexpressions`.

 .. _jme-functions: